Computing Technology for Math Excellence Logo

 Are you familiar with issues surrounding use of print-based texts versus digital or e-texts?

-Question markIn Points to ponder on pixels and paper by Patricia Deubel (2006, October 4) in THE Journal, you'll find features of an ideal e-textbook and concerns about using e-textbooks.
+Question markIn E-Textbooks: Points to ponder on pixels and paper by Patricia Deubel (2006, October 4) in THE Journal, you'll find features of an ideal e-textbook and concerns about using e-textbooks.

 Read Print versus digital texts: understanding the experimental research and challenging the dichotomies by Bella Ross, Ekaterina Pechenkina, Carol Aeschliman, and Anne-Marie Chase (2017, November 3) in Research in Learning Technology.
 The authors elaborate on benefits of print-based texts, the importance of a reader's preference for print-based or digital text and use based on familiarity with a particular technology, the advantages of e-texts, and recommendations for impactful e-text learning.